 About M/B Bitihorn

-A real treat is a ride in the boat "Bitihorn".
-If you are lucky with the weather and get a quiet, sunny day, you can sit on the deck and soak into the mind and senses the most amazing mountain adventure you could wish for.
+A truly special experience in Jotunheimen National Park is a boat ride on the M/B "Bitihorn" across Bygdin Lake.
+If you are lucky with the weather and get a quiet, sunny day, you can sit on the deck and soak in the views of most amazing views of mountains and surrounding landscape.

+After the boat leaves the Torfinnsbu pier, we pass the restored Galdebergbua on the shore and approach Galdeberget.
 The boat rounds Galdebergodden, and after a while you can see the round peak Høystakkene on the northern side of Bygdin.
 Built on the beach is an old, restored stone hut and the path toward Gjendebu goes uphill along the creek.
-Then the boat approaches the known and beloved Eidsbugarden with the gray Vinjebua on a mound to the right of the hotel.
-If you are going to take the boat back, you might have time for a cup of coffee either at Fondsbu or at the hotel.
-And you have to take your time to look inside Vinjebua before parting with the stone head of Vinje on the wharf, and then find a nice place on the boat again.
+The boat soon approaches the known and beloved Eidsbugarden.
+If you plan to take the boat back to Bygdin, you might have time for a cup of coffee either at Fondsbu or at the hotel.

 - The boat departs two times a day from Bygdin and Eidsbugarden.